 Among boy groups, the two most famous ones in South Korea have always been Dong Bang Shin Ki (also known as TVXQ) and Big Bang.
 Dong Bang Shin Ki once had the biggest fan club with K-pop fans in the world and is well known on the internet.

 The Korean pop boy band Big Bang has a unique style that is easy to get hooked on, with their music evolving to something new with each album.
 Now they have paved the way for newer groups, but their style and music will not be forgotten for a long time.

 And then there is one of the most popular groups of all time, BTS.
-This group has been an even bigger smash hit in the USA and other countries than it has been in Korea.
+This group has been an even bigger smash hit in the USA and other countries than it has been in South Korea.

 - BTS (방탄소년단)